Atlanta Compromise: Background

-The Emancipation Proclamation, issued by Abraham Lincoln during the American Civil War, changed the legal status of slaves living in the Confederate States from enslaved to free.
-The institution of slavery was abolished nationwide with the ratification of the Thirteenth Amendment.
+The Emancipation Proclamation, issued by President Abraham Lincoln during the American Civil War, changed the legal status of slaves living in the Confederate States from enslaved to free.
+The institution of slavery was abolished nationwide with the 1865 ratification of the Thirteenth Amendment.
 (Note: In addition to the Thirteenth Amendment, the Fourteenth and Fifteenth Amendments were part of a set of federal actions that brought about the end of slavery.)
 During the Reconstruction era (from about 1865 until 1877), the federal government enacted many progressive laws in the South.
 These measures aimed to eliminate legal segregation and extend civil and political rights to former slaves.
 Black Southerners gained the right to vote and could hold public office at local, state, and national levels.

-Booker T. Washington was born into slavery in 1856 in West Virginia.
+Booker T. Washington was born into slavery in 1856 in what soon afterward became West Virginia.
 After attending Hampton Institute for a few years, Washington became president of the newly formed Tuskegee Institute (now Tuskegee University) in 1881.
-Living in the South during the Reconstruction era, Washington knew that many white Southerners viewed Reconstruction as an occupation by foreigners: they saw their government and society being unfairly commandeered by Northern whites and Black Southerners.
+Living in the South during the Reconstruction era, Washington knew that many white Southerners viewed Reconstruction as an occupation by foreigners: they saw their government and society being unfairly commandeered by Northern whites and black Southerners.

 Beginning around 1877, the progress made during the Reconstruction era was reversed as white Southerners gained more political power at both the state and federal levels.
-Through the Democratic Party, anti-black Southern whites used their new dominance to embark on an aggressive campaign to reshape their government and exclude Black people from white society.
-Between 1877 and 1908, Southern states enacted laws that institutionalized racial segregation and effectively prevented Black citizens from voting or holding public office.
+Through the Democratic Party, anti-black Southern whites used their new dominance to embark on an aggressive campaign to reshape their government and exclude black people from white society.
+Between 1877 and 1908, Southern states enacted laws that institutionalized racial segregation and effectively prevented black citizens from voting or holding public office.

-Acutely aware of the diminishing influence of Black people in the South, Washington felt it was useless for Black Southerners to protest for political power; at best, they could only hope to stop the downward spiral of white domination.
+Acutely aware of the diminishing influence of black people in the South, Washington felt it was useless for black Southerners to protest for political power; at best, they could only hope to stop the downward spiral of white domination.
 In 1884, Washington gave a speech to a national educational conference.
-In it, he proposed concepts that he would later use in his 1895 Atlanta Compromise address: Washington suggested that Black people should turn inward and emphasize solidarity, work, and self-help – and reject political activism.
+In it, he proposed concepts that he would later use in his 1895 Atlanta Compromise address: Washington suggested that black people should turn inward and emphasize solidarity, work, and self-help – and reject political activism.
 According to historian Louis R. Harlan, Washington had concluded that "the Reconstruction experiment in racial democracy failed because it began at the wrong end, emphasizing political means and civil rights acts rather than economic means and self-determination."

-African American leader Frederick Douglass died in February 1895, leaving a power vacuum in the Black community that Washington stepped into.
+African American leader Frederick Douglass died in February 1895, leaving a power vacuum in the black community that Washington stepped into.
 One of Washington's first major acts after Douglass's death was delivering the Atlanta Exposition Speech.
 Until he died in 1915, Washington and his allies – collectively known as the "Tuskegee Machine" – dominated the African American press, political appointments, and relations with white philanthropists.